Aminsed/software_design2/improved_prompt.md

 See each model's performance at a glance.
 Playback predictions over time.
 Predictions should be served at a minimum resolution of every 1 hour.
-The platform should focus on API build initially.
+The platform should focus initially on API build.
 Platform Users:

 Signal Providers: